Bucket List: What are the top tourist attractions to visit in Verona?

 This view is perfectly instagrammable.
 Don’t be afraid to grab your eclectic garb to make you stand out.

 Many Italian recipes make use of horsemeat.
 A stew called pastissada, a steak recipe called carpaccio when raw, or bresaola when cured, and classic sausage in horsemeat recipes are available for your abundant consumption in Verona.

 Who hasn’t heard of these famous lovers?
 If you are a fan of their tragic story, Verona has numerous must-visit places for you.
 For the first stop, consider Casa di Romeo.
 This house of bricks of dear Romeo resembles a medieval castle.
 Close to our gentleman’s home is the House of Juliet.
 Many guests write notes on the wall of Juliet’s home, an act of writing letters to her.

 What is this love story without the tragic death?
 On the floors of San Francesco al Corso Monastery lies the remains of the lovely Juliet.
 Rumors say that good luck comes upon those who rub the right breast of Juliet’s bronze statue.
 Try your luck by making time for Romeo and Juliet’s past.

 Verona Travel and Tour Packages

 Searching for the best Verona hotels, resorts, and affordable flights in the nearby Cities?
-Check out our list of affordable hotels and resorts via Agoda, or you may also see available Airbnb properties in the city.
+Check out our list of inexpensive hotels and resorts via Agoda, or you may also see available Airbnb properties in the city.